atg205/google_proj_diff/README.md

-Here I am going to apply what I learned in the easy project, to create the Google Search Results page.
+Rebuilding the Google Search results page with HTML, CSS and JavaScript